 - Exchanger Type

 - Operating Conditions, Temperatures, Pressures, Velocities

 - Controlling Damage Mechanism

-The failure rate curve is modified based on how much is known about the current condition of the bundle, and from the effectiveness of the prior inspections.
-Inspection recommendations are made during the plan period to reduce the overall risk of bundle failure to an acceptable value.
+The failure rate curve is modified based on knowledge of the current condition of the bundle and the effectiveness of the prior inspections.
+Recommendations are made during the plan period to reduce the overall risk of bundle failure to an acceptable value.